-It can be difficult seeing your loved one experiencing the effects of trauma.
+It can be difficult to see your loved one experiencing the effects of trauma.
 Not knowing how to help them can interfere with giving the much-needed social support that loved ones can provide.
-The above list are all traumatic events.
+The above list is all traumatic events.

 Understand the “5 Stages” of Grief

 In this model, grieving people go through these five steps.
-But our instructor advise us to only use it as a framework.
-The reality is their is no real order for someone to grieve.
-Everyone experience loss differently.
+But our instructor advises us to only use it as a framework.
+The reality is there is no real order for someone to grieve.
+Everyone experiences loss differently.
 Kubler-Ross suggests that acceptance is the final step toward completing the grieving process no matter what order someone

 experience anger, bargaining, or depression.
 Your experience of grief is your own, and any of your feelings are valid and real for you therefore use it as a framework and nothing else.

 Denial: People reject the reality they face because it's too painful or different.